saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - A global variable is accessible inside a function, if we don't use var keyword.
 - If we use var keyword inside function, a new local variable is created.
 - function scope vs global scope.
 - `block scope`: scope in a conditional or loop block.
+Curly braces for object don't form a scope. arrow function defined in them have `this` of global scope.
 - `var` variables are scoped to functions but not to blocks. `let` ariables are scoped to both.
 - lexical scope: Inner function has acces to variables of outer function but not the other way round.